takasuzuki87/starter-academic-TS/content/en/authors/admin/_index.md

 highlight_name: false
 ---

-I am an incoming Ph.D. student at the University of Texas at Austin School of Information.
+I am a Ph.D. student at the University of Texas at Austin, School of Information.
 Broadly, I am interested in how Information and Communication Technology (ICT) affects people's behavioral and psychological experiences in cities.
 In particular, I explore how ICT mediates social interaction and shapes people’s attachment toward cities.
 Prior to starting the Ph.D. program, I had 8 years of work experience as a data analyst and project manager in both public and private sectors.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->